BlueBrain/sonata-extension/source/sonata_simulation.rst

    ============================== ========== ============ ==========================================
    spike_file                     text       Mandatory    Indicates the location of the file with the spike info for injection. source                         text       Optional     The node set to replay spikes from. connection_type                text       Optional     Type of the connectivity between the source and target of injection.
-Supported values are :ref:`the connection types of populations<edge_pop_type>`: "chemical", "electrical", "synapse_astrocyte", "endfoot", "neuromodulatory", "point_neuron".
+Supported values are :ref:`the connection types of populations<edge_pop_type>`: "chemical", "electrical", "synapse_astrocyte", "endfoot", "neuromodulatory", "point_neuron_tsodyks_markram".
 Default is "chemical".
    ============================== ========== ============ ==========================================

 seclamp (voltage_clamp)